Bryan Matthew Nepomuceno

-Bryan Matthew Cuyugan Nepomuceno (born January 10, 1980) is a Filipino lawyer and politician, currently serving as one of the directors of Clark Development Corporation since 2022.
+Bryan Matthew Cuyugan Nepomuceno (born January 10, 1980) is a Filipino lawyer, politician and businessman.
+He is currently serving as member of the board directors of Clark Development Corporation since 2022.
 He previously served as the Vice Mayor of Angeles City from 2016 to 2019.
+He served as a member of the Angeles City Council from 2010 to 2016.

-Early life and education
+Early years

-Nepomuceno was born on January 10, 1980 in Angeles City to Robin Nepomuceno and Cecilia Cuyugan.
+Nepomuceno was born on January 10, 1980 in Angeles City to future then-board member Robin "Bombing" Nepomuceno and Cecilia Cuyugan.
+He studied O.B.
+Montessori of Angeles for his primary education.
 He studied Ateneo de Manila High School for his secondary education.
 He took up political science and law at the Ateneo de Manila University.
-He passed the bar examinations in 2007.
+In 2007, Nepomuceno passed the bar examination.

+Nepomuceno worked as director and legal consultant for the Liga ng mga Barangay in Angeles City from 2009 to 2010.